ozankececioglu/rust_intro/README.md

            self.field1 += 1;
        }
        fn make_S(a: i32, b: i32) -> S {  // if you skip self, then method is static
            return S{field1: a, field2: b}; // this is how you instantiate any struct.
-All fields should }
+All fields should exist
-       fn make_empty_S() -> S {
-           return Self::make_S(0, 0);  // Self stands for implemented class, i.e. S in this case
            // return S{0, 0}; --> the same as above
        }
+       fn make_empty_S() -> S {
+           return Self::make_S(0, 0);  // Self stands for implemented class, i.e. S in this case }
     }